Jo5629/jo5629-lockbox/README.md

 Some primitives are disabled for some reasons.
 In order for them to be enabled, change the setting `lockbox.ALLOW_INSECURE` to `true` **before** accessing any of the insecure functions.

+If a primitive is accessed without enabling `lockbox.ALLOW_INSECURE`, it will return `nil`.

 ## Lockbox Modules

 I do not fully know how they function.
 If you want to try some of them, I suggest finding which one you want to test then go to its respective test file [here](https://github.com/somesocks/lua-lockbox/tree/master/test) and copy/change some their contents to your liking.